DataONEorg/Education/_lessons/lessons/06_protect/index.md

 ## Data Protection, Backups, Archiving, Preservation

-Differences at a Glance
+.full-width[Differences at a Glance
-.full-width[* Data Protection
+* Data Protection
   * Includes topics such as: backups, archives, & preservation; also includes physical security, encryption, and others not addressed here
   * More information about these topics can be found in the  “References” section]